1jour1vin

 About the estate:

-Château Penin remains one of the finest examples of Bordeaux and Bordeaux Supérieur appellations.
-Although the wines have seen a slight decline in quality in recent years, the 2014 vintage shows a return to greater concentration.
+Château Penin remains one of the finest examples of the Bordeaux and Bordeaux Supérieur appellations.
+While the wines have seen a slight decline in quality in recent years, the 2014 vintage shows a return to greater concentration.
 The tannins are better integrated and offer a more defined style.
-There is a more civilized character, with a structure more marked by the limestone and gravel terroir.
+The wines exhibit a more refined character, with a structure more distinctly shaped by the limestone and gravel terroir.

 Loading...